Linear Alignment of Vision-language Models for Image Captioning: Introduction

 We propose a fast and easily deployable method for adapting CLIP to a target domain.
 Given a set of image-text pairs representing a downstream task, we embed them in the joint embedding space of CLIP.
 Then we re-align them by computing a linear mapping via a constrained least-squares solution (cf.~\cref{fig:methodology}, a).
 The linear mapping introduces only 0.0016\% of trainable parameters compared to the original CLIP model.
 We demonstrate that this technique can be readily incorporated into an image captioning pipeline via retrieval augmentation (cf.~\cref{fig:methodology}, b).
 Given a new image, we embed it in the CLIP embedding space and apply our mapping before retrieving similar captions via cosine similarity.
 These captions are then formatted to a prompt which is provided to a LM to generate a new caption for the image.
 We call the resulting method \textbf{Re}trieval-augmented \textbf{Cap}tioner (\OurMethod).
-Further, we propose two new learning-based image-captioning metrics that use our linear alignment to adapt CLIP-based metrics \citep{hessel_clipscore_2021} toward a downstream dataset.
-This consistently improves correlation with human judgement.
-Since they are learning based, they do not suffer from the common issue of rule-based metrics that rely on n-gram matching where correct words that do not appear in the ground truth annotations are disfavored, e.g., CIDEr-D \citep{vedantam_cider_2015}.
-Finally, we employ these metrics as a filter for datastore-augmentation with synthetic captions to improve captioning performance of \OurMethod.
-We call this novel technique \textbf{D}atastore-\textbf{A}ugmentation \textbf{L}oop (DAL, cf.~\cref{alg:self_improvement}).
+Further, since established image-captioning evaluation metrics mostly rely on rule-based matching to reference captions \citep{papineni_bleu_2002,vedantam_cider_2015}, we propose two new learning-based image-captioning metrics that use our linear alignment to adapt CLIP-based metrics \citep{hessel_clipscore_2021} toward a downstream dataset.